BSRG DMR Info pdf

 900 MHZ Meshtastic

-We have lately been experimenting with MESHTASTIC.
+We have been helping build a large MESHTASTIC network in North Georgia.
 Meshtastic is an unlicensed "open source, off-grid, decentralized, mesh network built to run on affordable,

 QRP low-power Part 15 devices".
-It uses many meshed nodes all over the metro area.
+It uses many low cost meshed nodes all over the metro Atlanta and North Georgia.
 It can provide position reporting as well as short text messages.
 In unlicensed mode,

 For more information about what we are doing see this page